Burberry sees hit from sterling after strong Christmas

 "That's a translation impact, the underlying business remains strong," she said, adding that Burberry's guidance for its retail, wholesale, beauty and licensing businesses remained unchanged from that given in November.

-Burberry is one of many luxury brands, including Kering's Gucci, which are buying back franchises in emerging markets to better control image and marketing investments.

-But Fairweather said Burberry planned to "remain on a franchise basis" in Latin America.
+Bailey faces some significant challenges when he takes over, including the planned integration of Japan into the group on expiry of an apparel licence in 2015, as well as growing revenue in fragrance and beauty after the firm began directly operating that business last year.

-Burberry said its retail revenues rose 14 percent to 528 million pounds in the three months to December 31, the third quarter of its fiscal year.
-That compared with analysts' average forecast of 520 million pounds, 464 million in the same period last year and first-half growth of 17 percent.
+Burberry made 528 million pounds of retail revenue in the three months to December 31.
+That compared with analysts' average forecast of 520 million pounds, 464 million pounds in the same period last year and first-half growth of 17 percent.

 (Additional reporting by Astrid Wendlandt; Editing by Paul Sandle and Mark Potter)